Looking for a roundup of top social media tips and best practices? You’re in the right place.

 The only other platform we check as often is email — which we check 15 times a day (or whenever that ubiquitous little “bing” rattles our nearby smartphone).

 We all use social media a bit differently for both personal and business use.
-To freshen up your social media marketing strategies for 2020, I’ve collected some social media tips from other business owners, founders and content marketing specialists.
+To freshen up your social media marketing strategies for the new year, I’ve collected some social media tips from other business owners, founders and content marketing specialists.

 15 social media tips and social media best practices